Dlougach/LibContestCpp/README.md

 ## NumberTheory

-Includes primitives for modular arithmetics.
+Includes primitives for modular arithmetics and factorization algorithms.

 ## CppMagic